yuex/deploy-ss/README.md

 # deploy-ss

-Deploy new ss instance via ansible. `ssserver` is supervisored by supervisor.
+Deploy shadowsocks instance instantly via ansible.

+`ssserver` is supervisored by supervisor.
 And `yum` is assumed.

-NOTE: you have to config the ss instance first, like sshd and config firewalld etc. `delploy-ss` assumes that you login as `root` via port 22 and the firewall has already been configured for `shadowsocks`.
+At the mean time, the responsibility of configuring sshd and firewall etc. falls upon your shoulder. delploy-ss assumes that you can login as root via port 22 and the firewall is happy with the ports used by shadowsocks.

 # Config

 Before use this ansible playbook, you have to

-1. create the `hosts` file to config the ip or domain name of your ss instance
+1. create the `hosts` file to name your ss instance, ip or domain name.
-2. create the `template/ss.conf.j2` to config your ss instance
+2. create the `template/ss.conf.j2` to config your ss instance, port, password, authentication method, etc..

 Examples are provided as `*.example` files.
-You can have a look at it, modify it according to your need, and then move or copy it without its `*.example` suffix.
+Have a look at it, modify it according to your need, and move or copy it without its `.example` suffix.

 # Deploy

-`ansible` is required.
-Then, execute
+ansible is required.
+Then, run

     ansible-playbook deploy.yml -k

-If you have already upload your pubkey to the ss instance, then `-k` should be leave out.
+If you have properly configured the ssh keys of your ss instance, then `-k` can be left out.

 # sssuper

-`deploy-ss` also renders a cmd named `sssuper` to `/opt/ss/` to ease the interaction with `supervisor`
+deploy-ss also renders a cmd named `sssuper` under `/opt/ss/` to ease the interaction with supervisor

     # start the supervisord
     /opt/sssuper